Arts of Asia Fall 2023 Views from the Other Side

 Sept.
 15, 2023

-Dialogues between Photography and Ink Painting in Modern Chinese Art
+Dialogues between Photography and Ink Painting in Modern China Study Guide

 Mia Yinxing Liu, Assistant Professor, Department of the History of Art, Johns Hopkins University